moonwindy1981-hub/Python-Exercises/README.md

-# Python-Group-Project
+# Python-Assignment 3
-Repository for our group project in "Introduction to Computer Science", containing Python Assignments, codes and documentations
+Repository for our group project in "Introduction to Computer Science", containing Assignment 3, codes and documentations